CONTENTS IN THIS CHAPTER

 The trumpet was first of all an orchestral instrument but once in a while it was used as a solo instrument.
 The brothers Friedrich and Ernest Sachse played as soloists in the 1850ties on the low F- and Eb- trumpet.
 The trumpet got more popular as a solo instrument when the music from the Baroque was rediscovered, especially the music from Handel and Bach.
 The art of Clarin playing had long been forgotten, so to play the high baroque parts it was necessary to build trumpets with a high pitch.
 Up till 1900 trumpets in C, D, G, and A were built and those with the highest pitch were called Bach-trumpets even if their length only was 1/3 of the original baroque trumpets.

-Fig. 10 OSKAR BÖHME (1870 – 1938) was born near Dresden, Germany.
+– was born near Dresden, Germany.
 After studying trumpet and composition in the Leipzig Conservatory of Music until 1885, he probably concertized, playing in smaller orchestras around Germany.
 From 1894-1896 he played in the Budapest Opers Orchestra and then in 1897 he moved to Mariinsky Theatre in St. Petersburg, Russia, and was playing the cornet employed as “Kaiserlich.
 Russischer.
 Hofoperkünstler”.
 1921-1930 he turned to teaching at a music school, and then returned to Leningrad (St. Petersburg).
+In 1934 he was exiled, essentially just because of his Germanic origins, to Orenburg, south east of Moscow.
 However, in 1936 a committee was established to oversee the arts in Soviet Russia.
-According to its anti-foreign policies, Böhme was exiled to Orenburg on account of his German heritage.
+According to its anti-foreign policies, he seems to have been shot there in October 1938.